Cash Flow Deals

 How Cash Flow Deals works in a foreclosure

 The whole sale closes in one direct title transfer handled by Title Guaranty of South Florida, a licensed Florida title company.
-There is no double close and no chain of middle owners.
+There is no back-to-back closing and no chain of middle owners.
 The title company pulls the payoff, clears any liens, prepares the settlement statement so every line is visible, and records the deed.
 Cash Flow Deals is free for sellers.
 CFD is paid as its own separate line on the closing statement, not skimmed from your price and not out of your pocket at the table.

 Act early and know who to call